 What makes the Home Trust Preferred Visa (referral link) so appealing is the fact that it has no foreign transaction fees and no annual fee.
 When CHASE pulled out of Canada, this was the only card that offered both of those features.
 A little while later Rogers introduced their World Elite Mastercard which also has no forex fees and no annual bee and now there are even more players (which I’ll highlight below) which have joined the game.

-As a no fee card, you’re still getting a decent rate of return at 1% cash back on all purchases.
+As a no fee card, you’re still getting a decent rate of return at 1% cash back on all purchases but this does not apply to purchases made in a foreign currency.
 There are no multipliers, but the real value is the lack of foreign exchange fees since that would normally cost you an additional 2.5%.
 Note that the cash back rewards earned with the Home Trust Preferred Visa are redeemed in December and credited your account in January of the following year.

 What’s interesting about this card that you still get some additional benefits even though the card has no fees.
 The roadside assist membership is worth at least $100 a year but you get this for free.
 You also get Visa Auto Rental Collision/Loss Damage Insurance and purchase protection.
 Some people get this card for the free roadside assist membership alone.